crisszkutnik/fewestmoves-client/README.md

-Client-side code of the web-based rubik cube competition hosted by Guido Dipietro.
-Currently on development.
+Client-side code of the web-based rubik cube competition hosted in the Facebook FMC group.
+Currently under development.